NCKU IMBA

 The Institute of International Management is the business school of National Cheng Kung University located in Tainan City, Taiwan.
-NCKU offers full-time, part-time, and executive programs, as well as partnering programs with schools in Canada, USA, and Taiwan granting the M.B.A and Ph.D.
+NCKU offers full-time, part-time, and executive programs, as well as partnering programs with schools in Canada, US, and Taiwan granting the M.B.A. and Ph.D.

 NCKU has historically been ranked as one of the top institutions in Taiwan.
 Alumni from the Institute of International Management hold leadership positions in for-profit, nonprofit, governmental, and academic institutions around the world.